Difference Between Tax Evasion vs Tax Avoidance

 |Tax Savings||A huge amount of tax is saved||Possible reductions can be applied, which would mean a realistic and lesser amount of income taxes saved|

 |Action||Unfair ways of not paying taxes||Ethical way of saving taxes to be paid|

-The Auditors of company books, Government officials and other monitoring bodies are developing the mechanism and keeping a very close eye of each taxpayer and what each one is liable to pay.
-One such example is how the Government keeps an updated record of the income of all the Households and then tracking back the same, depicting that the total expenditure should equate the income within the economy.
+The Auditors of company books, Government officials, and other monitoring bodies are developing the mechanism and keeping a very close eye on each taxpayer and what each one is liable to pay.
+One such example is how the Government keeps an updated record of the income of all the Households and then tracking back the same, depicting that the total expenditure should equate to the income within the economy.

 There will always be a fine line of difference between legal and illegal methods of tax-payment – moving your tax residence to a tax haven or by just becoming a perpetual traveler!

 There can be merged borders in every entity if proven a misdeed or forbidden by the existing laws, it undoubtedly invites punishments.